What Sound Means “Sonos”? Philip Glass Had the Answer.

 Now we need to make up a sound that means Sonos.

 And, as one of the most influential American composers of the last century, he delivered.
 Describing the result, Glass noted, “The composition reflects two opposing ends of a spectrum: the organic and the electronic.
 The organic, represented by the acoustic instrumentation, speaks to the act of listening as both communal and personal.
-The electronic, which can be heard in the synthesized elements, is a nod to Sonos products as breakthrough technology, both in sound reproduction and connectivity.”
+The electronic, which can be heard in the synthesised elements, is a nod to Sonos products as breakthrough technology, both-in sound reproduction, and connectivity.”

 To learn about the sound profile of Sonos speakers, Glass worked with Giles Martin, award-winning composer, producer, and Sound Experience Leader at Sonos.
 “We wanted to be sure that the tone and range of the composition demonstrated the capabilities of the speakers and that the composition addressed those moments in the user experience where sound is used explicitly,” said Martin.